March 2 is Read Across America Day

 Mark Your Calendar for the month-long observance of Save Your Vision Month, now in its 80th year.
 The AOA reminds Americans of the importance of regular, comprehensive eye exams with a month s worth of vision-saving tips displayed on a calendar.

 Eye health is intrinsically linked to overall health.
-Thus Save Your Vision Month, celebrating its 80th year this March, has taken on a greater prominence in the health world with its emphasis on Healthy Eyes Healthy People.
+Thus Save Your Vision Month, has taken on a greater prominence in the health world.

 Your eyes are often the best windows to your health.
 By looking into your eyes, your optometrist can tell a lot about your general health.
 For example, did you know that some systemic and chronic diseases, especially diabetes, can often be detected by an optometrist during a comprehensive eye exam?